lennartvg/cooperative_fuzztesting/README.md

 # VU_cooperative_fuzz

 -run_lf.py:
-runs libFuzzer for 6 hours on 4 threads, and starts the covtracker
+Runs libFuzzer for 6 hours on 4 threads, and starts the covtracker.

 -run_afl.py:
-runs AFL for 6 hours on 4 threads, and starts the covtracker
+Runs AFL for 6 hours on 4 threads, and starts the covtracker.

 -run_cooperative.py:
-runs the cooperative fuzzer of AFL and libFuzzer, for 12 hours on 4 threads (per round: afl 40min, lf 20min) has an inbuilt coverage tracker
+Runs the cooperative fuzzer of AFL and libFuzzer, for 12 hours on 4 threads (per round: afl 40min, lf 20min).
+Uses an inbuilt coverage tracker that copies the synthesized corpus every time a fuzzer finishes its timeframe.

 -covtracker.py:
-periodically copies the current corpus to the directory "r_<specified_output_corpus>" (and collects all of them here) currently the measurement interval is set to 1 hour
+Periodically copies the current corpus to the directory "r_<specified_output_corpus>" (and collects all of them here).
+Currently the measurement interval is set to 1 hour.

 -metric_cov.py:
-will calculate the coverage progression given a collection of corpora (takes the folder produced by covtracker as input)
+Calculates the coverage progression given a collection of corpora (takes the folder produced by covtracker as input).

 -metric_speed.py:
-can calculate the average speed over multiple threads for the AFL and libFuzzer stand-alone setups (provided the log files)
+Calculates the average speed over multiple threads for the AFL and libFuzzer stand-alone setups (provided the output corpus (AFL) or log files (libFuzzer)).